 - 1. Any licensee issued a license to sell alcohol beverages that abandons such business shall forfeit any right or preference the licensee may have to the holding of or renewal of such license. - 2.
 Abandonment shall be sufficient grounds for revocation or non-renewal of any alcohol beverage license. - 3.
-The Appleton Police Department will notify the City Clerk, in writing, of any establishment that has abandoned their license.
+The Appleton Police Department shall investigate any establishment that appears to have abandoned its license and report its findings to will notify the

+- City Clerk, in writing, of any establishment that has abandoned their license.
 An Inactive license will meet the definition of abandonment or non-use under Section 9-52(9) of the Appleton Municipal Code. - 4.
 Upon receipt of this notification, the City Clerk will send a certified letter to the owner(s) and/or Agent as indicated on the original application for the sale of intoxicating liquors.
-The date of letter will be the defining date for determining a one year period.

-- 5. The license holder may request an extension of the one year period.
+The date of letter will be the defining date for determining a one year period. - 5.
+The license holder may request an extension of the one year period.
 An extension may be granted for good cause.
 Any extension of the one year period shall be reviewed and approved by the Safety and Licensing Committee and Common Council prior to the expiration of the one year deadline. - 6.
 If after one year, the establishment is still deemed as Inactive, a revocation or non-renewal hearing shall be held.